jasonzhang2/Hackathon/README.md

 # Hackathon
-Interactive site/app that informs and educates users on the UN's sustainability goal of Quality Education .
+Interactive site/app that informs and educates users on the UN's sustainability goal of Quality Education.